Home / SRP wins EPRI award for Mimomax Field Area Network

 Innovative Technology & Design

-Offering SRP the ability to support capable, reliable and secure telecommunications across its electric and water grid assets, the multi-tier FAN uses advanced communication technology and innovative network design from MiMOMax Wireless.
+Offering SRP the ability to support capable, reliable and secure telecommunications across its electric and water grid assets, the multi-tier FAN uses advanced communication technology and innovative network design from Mimomax.
 As one of the foundation blocks of SRP’s grid modernization strategy, the FAN will facilitate advanced automation for the integration of renewables, enable new customer programs and help to ensure reliable electric service into the future.

 “It is a tremendous honor to receive this award on behalf of the FAN Project team and SRP,” says Zimmerman.
 “To get the FAN through to the deployment phase has been a full team effort, involving hundreds of resources across multiple areas of the business along the way.
 Our team was also fortunate to have the vision and support of the leadership team at SRP to enable us to accomplish our goals on this project.”